schofida/mlod-enhancements/mlod-new-heroic-paths.md

 You have mastered your metamagic aura and you now have the ability to bend spells to your whims.
 Your metamagic aura gains the following benefit:

-- Redirect Spell - When a spell is cast, you can use 5 raw energy points to redirect the spell to another target.
-In order for this ability to work, the spell must have a target (although the target can be an area, such as a fireball) other than the spell caster and cannot originate at the caster.
+- Redirect Spell - When a spell is cast within 30 ft. of you, you can use 5 raw energy points to redirect the spell to another target.
+In order for this ability to work, the spell must have a target (although the target can be an area, such as a fireball) other than the spell caster.